 At this point Kirstin had figured out she wanted to see if she could make a living out of “dogs”.
 This is where I sat up a little straighter in my chair, because how she went about it was fascinating.

 As sadly was to be expected, she did not get lots of shoulder pats, attagirls and go-for-its.
 The talk was more along the lines of “that’s not a real job”, “you’ve already been sick for so long, are you sure?”.
+It would have been enough to make anyone doubt, but she did not let it stop her.

 In a tourist town with lots of holiday homes there is always a need for cleaning services.
 The timing of those services is not that critical, and can be planned flexibly.
 So, Kirstin started her own cleaning company, which gave her the financial stability and enough time to grow first a dog walking service and later on a dog boarding service on the side.
+As her dog business grew she could let go of some of the cleaning work.

 Though the dog walking and boarding market in the region is certainly very far from saturated, Kirstin’s service is also not the only one.
 So how does she find clients?
 And if clients have a choice, why do they come to her?